10Duke/cpp-sample/README.md

 # THIS REPOSITORY IS DEPRECATED
-You can find 10Duke Enterprise Licensing client in our [public Gitlab](https://gitlab.com/10Duke/enterprise/cpp/licensing-client).
+10Duke publishes and maintains a new SDK for C++ which you can find in our [public Gitlab](https://gitlab.com/10Duke/enterprise/cpp/licensing-client).

 # C++ / QT-demo for 10Duke licensing